Fablok

 Fablok is a Polish manufacturer of locomotives, based in Chrzanów.
 Until 1947 the official name was First Factory of Locomotives in Poland Ltd. (Pierwsza Fabryka Lokomotyw w Polsce Sp.
 Akc.), Fablok being a widely used syllabic abbreviation of Fabryka Lokomotyw, among others as the company's telegraphic address.
-It is now named "BUMAR - FABLOK S.A. (corporation)".
+It is now named "BUMAR - FABLOK S.A.".
 Fablok is located in the town of Chrzanów in Lesser Poland.
 As of 2009, Fablok no longer builds new locomotives.

 History

 Early years 1919-1939

 Fablok was established in 1919.
 A year later a contract was signed with the Polish government to supply 1,200 steam locomotives within ten years to the Polish State Railways (PKP).
 The first locomotive was delivered on 7 April 1924.

 In 1931, the first locomotive was exported to the Bulgarian State Railways.
 During 1935 and 1936, five electric locomotives were built under license from Metropolitan-Vickers.
 In 1935–1936, Fablok produced five Luxtorpedas (fast railcars) for PKP under the guidance of engineer Klemens Stefan Sielecki.
 They were based on the Austro-Daimler's design, but substantially modified.

 Two experimental fast steam locomotives were built in 1937.
 One of them (Pm36-1) had aerodynamic fairing, the other had a standard look.
 The idea was to test both engines in parallel to compare top speed, acceleration, coal and water consumption, etc. The Pm36-1 won a gold medal at the International Exposition of Art and Technology in 1937.